How Can I Love You More?: Composition

-Larry Flick from Billboard complimented the song a "mid-tempo jewel".
-Anderson Jones from Entertainment Weekly described it as "heartsick".
-Irish Evening Herald declared it as a "delicious" and "classic club hit".
-Paul Mathur from Melody Maker remarked its "heart-cracking beauty".
-Alan Jones from Music Week felt "How Can I Love You More" is "their best single".
-On the 1993 version, Jones named it Pick of the Week, noting, "The natural flow of the song has been sacrificed for a spacier mix and a hypnotic ambient dub which veers close to "French Kiss" territory, but should find favour in clubs, ensuring that the record is a hit yet again."
-Andy Beevers from the RM Dance Update described it as "an up-tempo affair built around the catchiest of basslines and a timeless piano and strings arrangement."

 Chart performance

 When the single was initially released the first time it entered the chart at lowly number 61 at the end of October 1991, consequently spending the next five weeks climbing gradually to a peak of 29 following increasingly improved airplay, club acclaim especially in Northern England and their debut performance on Top of the Pops in the UK.
 The single left the chart at the end of the year after a total of nine weeks.

-When re-released, thanks to large airplay and great DJ support the single entered the chart at number 9, awarding the band their first ever UK Top 10 Sales chart entry.
+When re-released, thanks to large airplay and great DJ support the single entered the chart at number nine, awarding the band their first ever UK Top 10 Sales chart entry.
 They appeared on Top of the Pops again to promote the new version of the single the week of release in mid-February 1993.
 It was clear that the single was already proving very popular in the clubs and getting heavy rotation from both mainstream and dance stations.
-In the days of the early 1990s, two weeks of airplay was more than enough prior to release of a single, and "How Can I Love You More (Mixes)" proved this by climbing further within the Top 10 to peak at number 8 in its second week, with ever-increasing airplay.
+In the days of the early 1990s, two weeks of airplay was more than enough prior to release of a single, and "How Can I Love You More (Mixes)" proved this by climbing further within the top 10 to peak at number eight in its second week, with ever-increasing airplay.
 It seemed the cult following of the original Northern Soul version as well as a new legion of fans were very much embracing the new adaptation.
 Respected DJ Sasha had transformed the single and gave it major credibility to give a soul classic a club-friendly edge for dance floors, who in-turn, very heavily rotated the song.
 It spent 8 weeks on the chart, leaving at the end of March 1993.